 For income tax purposes, employers must register within thirty (30) days of the commencement of any trade, business, profession or vocation.

-For VAT purposes, Section 22 (3) of the VAT Decree requires every person who becomes liable to register to do so within twenty-one (21) days.
+For VAT purposes, Section 22 (3) of the VAT Act requires every person who becomes liable to register to do so within twenty-one (21) days.

 Once an application for VAT registration is received, the Chief Executive Officer must consider whether a person is eligible to be registered.
 This involves considering the person’s eligibility in terms of Section 22 of the VAT Decree.

 To assist in the prevention of fraudulent VAT registration, an identity check must be completed therefore applicants must provide:

 - original documents relating to the formation of the business such as certificate of registration from the Registrar of Companies office, memorandum of association or articles of association.

 - the name of the authorised officer and contact details such as telephone number.

 - the exact location of the business premises.